 Most experts agree that it is best for children to grow up in a stable environment with both parents.
-When Illinois couples divorce they face the issue of co-parenting in a way that promotes healthy emotional, mental and physical circumstances for their children.
+When Illinois couples divorce, they face the issue of co-parenting in a way that promotes healthy emotional, mental and physical circumstances for their children.
 For many couples, communication issues may have led to their split in the first place.
-The family lawyers Chicago residents trust understand that in order to maintain a good working relationship on behalf of their children, parents must find ways to improve their communication skills.
+The family lawyers of Chicago residents trust understand that in order to maintain a good working relationship on behalf of their children, parents must find ways to improve their communication skills.

 1. Communicate directly when possible